 We chose this topic because we wish to rank for B2B content marketing—and we want to be considered experts in combining both marketing and sales efforts to achieve results.

 As a team, we’ve also developed topic cluster content for our clients.
+You can see this example to the right.

 Our solar energy client is a solar residential company, and they work directly with customers in their local area.
 We developed a pillar topic piece on the keyword “solar power 101” which had a large enough search volume to be competitive—and it acts as a first touch point to educating customers on the ‘awareness’ level of the audience journey.
 Below the pillar post are the cluster content topics that support the main theme.